madeinoz67/omiocnc-x6-2200epl/docs/cam/index.md

 ## Copper Cam

-[Coppercam](https://www.galaad.net/coppercam-eng.html) is a commercial and very affordable PCB isolation routing program that I use when I make my PCBs
+[Coppercam](https://www.galaad.net/coppercam-eng.html) is a commercial and very affordable PCB isolation routing program that I use when I make my PCBs.
+It's much easier to use than [FlatCAM](http://flatcam.org/).

 I found the generic post works correctly with no modifications.